AnubisLMS/Anubis/docs/deploy.md

 sudo usermod -aG docker ${USER}

 # Get jq installed
 sudo apt update && sudo apt upgrade && sudo apt install -y jq
 ```

 ## Configuration

 Most of the configuration for deploying Anubis is made to be done through the environment variables.
 My
-recomendation is that you use a `.env` file for holding your configuration on the server.
+recommendation is that you use a `.env` file for holding your configuration on the server.
 You can put a file
 called `.env` at the root of the project directory with `key=value` on each line.
 A sample `.env` file would
 look like this:

 ```